 - Weight: 150g

 - Features: Auto Date, Complete Calendar, Water Resistance

 - Case Material: Stainless Steel

 Being a Rolex Submariner homage, it’s not surprising that the Loreo Submariner not only looks like a submariner, but also has the same classic dimensions: a case diameter of 40mm, 13mm thickness, 48mm lug-to-lug distance, and 20mm lug width.
-It weighs in at just under 150g, so pretty much around the all stainless steel sports watch sweet spot.
+It weighs in at just under 150g, which is pretty much the sweet spot for a stainless steel sports watch.

 Loreo has played it safe and followed the basic Rolex design closely.
 The case is a simple combination of polished and brushed surfaces.
 When you factor in the dial, the Loreo Submariner becomes a shiny watch in the sunlight.
 When we say that the design is basic, it means that they haven’t screwed anything up and therefore basic is good.

 The screw-down display case back has a Rolex style fitment.
 You can see that it advertises its water resistance at 20 ATM (200m) which, if we take them at their word, is very impressive.
 However, we recommend you take this with a large grain of salt; we would only use this watch for shallow diving or recreational water sports at most.